Last Updated July 25, 2020

 The bottom line, however, is that you want the foundation of your offshore company to be strong.

-Setting up on some random island with lower standards and cheaper costs is just going to stack the deck against you, particularly as you move forward.
+Setting up on some random island with lower standards and cheaper costs are just going to stack the deck against you, particularly as you move forward.

 Your time is incredibly important.
 And with many of the places that you may be looking at to incorporate, while you will save money, you will end up spending a great deal more time making it work.